gopine/diary/2024/September/September 16 (Mon).md

 Wondering how long it will take for browsers to fully support these features.

 Looking into the current browser compatibility issue of ES2024.

+Trying out the pipeline operator with Babel plugin.